aron64/Tetricia/README.md

    * Make sure your PORT is going to be accessible by the other players

 * Client
-   * Run gameobjects.py for Solo experience
+   * Run gameobjects.py for solo experience
    * Run main.py for multiplayer experience
       * Ensure you have set the correct ip:port address in the Connection Settings menu
       * type *!level n* to set the starting level for the next game